sirisneha99/TumblrFeed_iOSapp_1/README.md

-Trivia is an app that  :
+Tumblr feed is an app that  :
-- allows users to view Tumblr feed
+- allows users to view Tumblr feed using API fetching

 Time spent: **1.5** hours spent in total

-## Required Features

-The following **required** functionality is completed:
+The following functionality is completed:

 - [x] App has a configured table view and table view call
 - [x] App populates the table view with data fetched from an API